peterbud/nuxt-query/README.md

         }),
       })

-      // return the plugin options which will be used by the module getPluginOptions(queryClient)
+      // return the plugin options which will be used
+      // by the module at startup
+      getPluginOptions(queryClient)
     })
   },